datawire/pib/docs/UserJourneys.md

 As a developer I am building a new service in an existing system.
 It goes through the following stages:

-1. I am building it in isolation; I am not yet thinking about interacting with other components.
+1. I am building it in isolation; I am not yet thinking about interacting with other resources.
-2. I am interacting with other components; conceivably we could have a shared piece of infrastructure, e.g. database or queue.
+2. I am interacting with other resources; conceivably we could have a shared piece of infrastructure, e.g. database or queue.
    I still don't want it deployed to production environments.
 3. I want it to go live.